sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 `dzil build`

 OK!
 It looks like we are getting somewhere now.
 The `dist` command has reported that is has created a new tarball and a directory, `Greetings-0.001` for us.
-The files in this directory are a fully functional build of your module that can actually be released, distributed, installed on other machines.
-Take a look inside the `Greetings-0.001` and now you'll see something that looks much closer to what we generated with the `h2xs` command.
+The files in this directory are a fully functional distribution that can actually be installed.
+If you look inside the `Greetings-0.001`, you'll see something that looks much closer to what we generated with the `h2xs` command.

 ### Distributing Your Module to Yourself with the `install` Command

-The tarball in our directory, `Greetings-0.001.tar.gz`, is the compressed version of our `Greetings-0.001` conveniently saving us the step of having to create it ourselves.
-We can immediately install our new module to our local perl library with `dzil install` command:
+The `Greetings-0.001.tar.gz` file is the a compressed, archived version of our `Greetings-0.001` generated for you to save you the step of having to create it ourselves.
+Use it to install your the distribution to your local perl library with `dzil install` command:

 `dzil install`